 This is what panic looks like!

 About six months before my promotion board met, I told my husband I was going to retire from the Air Force if I didn't get selected for promotion.
-And then I panicked and realized I didn't have a viable plan for life after the Air Force.
+Then I panicked and realized I didn't have a viable plan for life after the Air Force.

 I spent twenty years as a health administrator in the Air Force so the logical thing would be something in health care.
-But I really wanted to bring value to others by helping them grow personally and professionally.
+I really wanted to bring value to others by helping them grow personally and professionally.
+I was already doing this as much as I could by sharing lessons learned in life and leadership with the my teammates.
+There had to be something more I could do.

 Growing Inspirational Leaders